Donald Hustad

+Early life

 Family

 Born to Peter and Clara Hustad on October 2, 1918, in Yellow Medicine County, Minnesota, Hustad was a toddler when his father was killed in a hunting accident.
 Clara moved with her two sons to Boone, Iowa, where they lived in a church-related institution for indigent people.
 While the extremely conservative religious environment was repressive, the institution provided Hustad with unique music and work opportunities.
-His formal music training began with piano lessons at the age of four, and at eight years of age, he was playing gospel hymns in public worship and providing improvised accompaniments for the institution's Christian radio station.
-By the end of grade school he had also learned Beethoven’s "Pathetique" Sonata, Opus 13, and Liszt’s transcription of the second Hungarian Rhapsody.
+His formal music training began with piano lessons at the age of four, and when he was eight he was playing gospel hymns in public worship and providing improvised accompaniments for the institution's Christian radio station.
+By the end of grade school he had learned Beethoven’s "Pathetique" Sonata, Opus 13, and Liszt’s transcription of the second Hungarian Rhapsody.

 Early in his career, Hustad married Ruth McKeag.
-The pair have several children.
-Hustad credits Ruth with supporting his career, and recognizes that she has devoted her life to her husband and children.
-Ruth's roles as secretary and research assistant have also been significant, aiding Hustad in his writing and composition projects.
+Hustad credited Ruth with supporting his career, as she devoted her life to her husband and children.
+Ruth's roles as secretary and research assistant were also significant, aiding Hustad in his writing and composition projects.